myownradio/myownradio-service/app/services/audio-uploader/README.md

 ### Error Response

-**Condition** : If provided audio file is invalid, e.g. a format is not supported, file corrupted or audio file attached wasn't attached to request.
+**Condition** : If provided audio file is invalid, e.g. a format is not supported, file corrupted or audio file wasn't attached to request.

 **Code** : `400 Bad Request`